 What happens if you do not have a medical power of attorney?

 If you do not have a medical power of attorney in Texas, then whatever facility you are receiving care through will ask family members or friends about the sort of care that you should receive.
 There are an unlimited number of scenarios that we could go through in a situation like this.
-However, we can presume for the sake of today’s blog post that you are in a situation where you are receiving hospital care after having sustained major injuries which have rendered you incapacitated.
+However, we can presume for the sake of today’s blog post that you are in a situation where you are receiving hospital care after having sustained major injuries that have rendered you incapacitated.
 The care that you are receiving and could receive is serious due to the severe nature of your injuries.

 Medical power of attorney: vital in incapacitation

 In some cases, a doctor can make decisions for your care beyond advising and communicating specific recommendations.
 In a medical setting, a doctor will sometimes make recommendations on a range of different medical issues or treatment paths.
-A patient will then be able to make a choice regarding which option to select.
+A patient will then be able to choose which option to select.
 However, when you are incapacitated, you are unable to make those kinds of selections.
 This is where a medical power of attorney comes into play and can help you and your family find guidance and peace of mind during a turbulent time.

 Medical decision-making without close family